Craugastor matudai: Description

 Males measure 27–28 mm and females 37–40 mm in snout–vent length.
 The body is heavily rugose with tiny pearly-topped tubercles.
 The canthus rostralis is sharp with slightly raised edges.
 The diameter of the tympanum relative to the eye is much larger in males (>^{4}/_{5}) than in females (little more than ^{1}/_{2}).
 Males lack vocal sac.

-Habitat and conservation
+Distribution and habitat

-Its natural habitat is pine-oak forest where it lives terrestrially.
-This rare species is potentially threatened by habitat loss.
+C. matudai is found in montane forests at elevations of 1500–2000 m above sea level on the Pacific versant of Mexico and Guatemala.
+The species is rare, only known to inhabit four separated locations: El Triunfo, Cerro Ovando and Cordon Pico el Loro-Paxtal, in the Sierra Madre de Chiapas of Mexico, and Aldea Fraternidad, in northern Guatemala.
+The locations have a combined area less than 926 km2.
+It is threatened by habitat loss, and possibly also by chytridiomycosis, and was classed as an endangered species by its 2019 assessment for the IUCN Red List.
 Mexican law protects it under the "Special Protection" category (Pr).